Skip to content

 What is a Septal Defect?

-Also referred to as a “hole or flap in the heart," a septal defect involves blood improperly flowing between the heart's left and right chambers because of an opening in the wall that separates the two sides (the septum).
+Also referred to as a “hole or flap in the heart," a septal defect is a congenital heart issue that involves blood improperly flowing between the heart's left and right chambers because of an opening in the wall that separates the two sides (the septum).
 There are several types of septal defects.

-• Atrial septal defect (ASD) occurs when an abnormal opening occurs between the two upper chambers of the heart, the left and the right atrium.
-This defect allows blood to flow back into the lungs
+• Atrial septal defect (ASD) happens when there is an abnormal opening between the two upper chambers of the heart, called the left and right atrium.
+This opening lets blood flow back into the lungs.

-• Ventricular septal defect (VSD) occurs when the opening is between the two lower chambers of the heart, the left and the right ventricle.
-This defect allows blood to flow back into the right ventricle instead of into the aorta.
+• Ventricular septal defect (VSD) happens when there is an opening between the two lower chambers of the heart, called the left and right ventricle.
+This causes blood to flow back into the right ventricle instead of going into the aorta.

-• Eisenmenger's Complex is a septal defect along with high blood pressure in the lungs that may also include a wrongly positioned aorta.
+• Eisenmenger’s Complex is when a septal defect is present along with high blood pressure in the lungs.
+It may also include an aorta that is in the wrong position.

-• Atrioventricular canal defect occurs when the opening is between the upper and lower chambers of the heart, creating improper blood flows from the lungs.
+• Atrioventricular canal defect happens when there is an opening between the upper and lower chambers of the heart.
+This causes poor blood flow coming from the lungs.

 • Patent foramen ovale (PFO) is a flap between the top two chambers of the heart (the atria).
-Up to 25% of the world's population has a PFO.
-For a small number of people, this should be repaired.
+About 25% of people around the world have a PFO.
+For a small number of people, this opening should be closed with surgery or a procedure.

 Some people have no symptoms.
 In the other cases, symptoms can include: